dunxtand/shopify-search-bar/README.md

 #### #displayItem

 Pass in a function that will be called on each item object in the returned "results" array.
 The argument to this function is the current item object.
+*This overrides the default behavior for individual item appending specified above.*

 ````javascript
 input.displayItem(function (item) {